gear-foundation/gear-wiki/docs/developing-contracts/gstd.md

 # Gear Library

-The Gear Protocol’s library `gstd` provides all the necessary and sufficient functions and methods for developing smart-contracts.
+The Gear Protocol’s library `gstd` provides all the necessary and sufficient functions and methods for developing programs.

 ## Importing familiar types via prelude